Updated June 1, 2021: Although the wording on this page has been modified, it contains no new procedures, rules, or notices.

-The U.S. government has established 3 top-level websites for the latest official information on coronavirus 2019 (COVID-19).
+The U.S. Government has established 3 top-level websites for the latest official information on COVID-19.

-- coronavirus.gov is the primary portal for public information curated by the Coronavirus (COVID-19) Task Force at the White House, working in conjunction with Centers for Disease Control and Prevention (CDC) and other agency stakeholders, and links to the appropriate Federal agency website as the authoritative source for that information as necessary.
+- coronavirus.gov is the primary portal for public information curated by the COVID-19 Task Force at the White House, working in conjunction with the Centers for Disease Control and Prevention (CDC) and other agency stakeholders, and links to the appropriate Federal agency website as the authoritative source for that information as necessary.

-- Coronavirus Disease 2019 (COVID-19) (www.cdc.gov/coronavirus) provides the latest public health and safety information from the CDC and for the overarching medical and health provider community on COVID-19.
+- www.cdc.gov/coronavirus provides the latest public health and safety information from the CDC and for the overarching medical and health provider community on COVID-19.
 The site contains consumer and medical information on how the virus spreads, symptoms, prevention and treatment, stigma, cases and what to do if you are sick, along with frequently asked questions.

-- What the U.S. Government is Doing (www.usa.gov/coronavirus) catalogs all U.S. government activities related to COVID-19; it is also available in Spanish at https://www.usa.gov/espanol/coronavirus.
+- www.usa.gov/coronavirus catalogs all U.S. government activities related to COVID-19; it is also available in Spanish at https://www.usa.gov/espanol/coronavirus.